EbonyGunwhy/Ferret/README.md

     fitCurveTo - boolean indicating if the model to fit to the curve of this variable plotted on a graph.

-For example, in the following code snippet a variable object called *regionOfInterest* is created,
-    '''
-    regionOfInterest = ModelVariable('ROI', 'Region of Interest', colour=LineColours.blueLine, inputToModel=False, fitCurveTo=True)
-    '''
-    This variable will be plotted with a solid blue line.
-By including the following import statement in the model library file
-    '''
-    from SupportModules.GraphSupport import LineColours
-    '''
-    it is possible to easily define the line type and colour of this variable's plot on the line graph.
-    Additionally, this variable will not be used as input to the model but the model curve will be fit to its curve.

 ### Model Constant
 On the Ferret GUI, a constant's value maybe displayed in a spin box or in a dropdown list if it takes a set of discrete values.
 On the Ferret GUI, it is possible to adjust the value of a constant in order to see how doing so changes the shape of the curve predicted by the model.

     The *ModelConstant* class has properties that are set by the following input arguments when a model constant object is created.